Marcus Smart: Memphis Grizzlies (2023–2025)

 On June 22, 2023, Smart was traded to the Memphis Grizzlies as part of a three-team deal that sent Kristaps Porziņģis to the Celtics and Tyus Jones to Washington.
 The trade also involved the Grizzlies sending a 2023 first-round pick (pick No. 25) and a top-four-protected 2024 first-round pick (via Golden State Warriors) to the Celtics.
 Additionally, the Washington Wizards acquired Danilo Gallinari, Mike Muscala, and Boston's 2023 second-round pick (pick No. 35).

-On October 25, 2023, Smart made his Grizzlies debut, putting up 17 points, three assists, and two steals in a 111–104 loss to the New Orleans Pelicans.
+On October 25, 2023, Smart made his Grizzlies debut, recording up 17 points, three assists, and two steals in a 111–104 loss to the New Orleans Pelicans.
 At the 2024 NBA All-Star break, Smart averaged a career best 14.4 points alongside 2.0 steals while playing 30.2 minutes per game.
 However, he only appeared in 20 games during the 2023–24 season due to injuries.
 Smart played in just one game following the All-Star break, a 121–118 overtime loss to the Sacramento Kings on March 18, where he played just five minutes without recording a single stat in any category.